My Podcast Playlist

 Scott Hanselman hosts this show he describes as “Fresh Air for Developers.”
 He usually talks one-on-one to a person about their passion, whether it is directly or merely tangentially related to technology.
 He also strives to talk to people who may be underrepresented in the current tech culture; they get exposure, and the listener gets a broadened view.
 Episodes publish on Thursday and run right at 30 minutes.

-Jonah Goldberg, Senior Editor of National Review and a fellow at the American Enterprise Institute, chats with guests from varied backgrounds who seem to have one thing in common: the ability to clearly articulate a conservative position on the topic at hand, in an interesting, engaging, and entertaining manner.
+Jonah Goldberg, co-founder of The Dispatch (formerly of National Review) and a fellow at the American Enterprise Institute, chats with guests from varied backgrounds who seem to have one thing in common: the ability to clearly articulate a conservative position on the topic at hand, in an interesting, engaging, and entertaining manner.
 Sometimes there’s a main topic of discussion, and other times, they tackle a panopoly of topics and issues.
 Episodes are released on Thursday (and other days, if more are available) and typically run between 1 to 2 hours.

 Wait Wait…Don’t Tell Me!

 Peter Sagal hosts NPR’s lighter take on the week’s news, along with scorekeeper and announcer “legendary anchorman” Bill Kurtis.
-Each show has a panel of three comedians or comedy writers who are “competing” for points; call-in guests play some of the games (where they can win “scorekeeper emeritus” Carl Kassell’s voice on their voicemail); and they interview a famous guest, having them play a game totally unrelated to their fame.
+Each show has a panel of three comedians or comedy writers who are “competing” for points; call-in guests play some of the games (where they can win any cast member’s voice on their voicemail); and they interview a famous guest, having them play a game totally unrelated to their fame.
 Episodes publish on Saturday and run 50 minutes.

 Infrequent or Irregular